Role-Aware Language Models for Secure and Contextualized Access Control in Organizations: Dataset Construction

 For each organizational structure, we construct two datasets using complementary strategies (see Figure~\ref{fig:methodology}).
 The first is by repurposing existing instruction-tuning data via clustering, and the latter involves generating synthetic data via LLMs.

-\paragraph{Repurposing Existing Instruction Dataset} We repurpose We repurpose the Databricks Dolly-15k dataset \citep{DatabricksBlog2023DollyV2} by clustering instructions and assigning roles based on hierarchical structure.
+\paragraph{Repurposing Existing Instruction Dataset} We repurpose the Databricks Dolly-15k dataset \citep{DatabricksBlog2023DollyV2} by clustering instructions and assigning roles based on hierarchical structure.
 Using a sentence transformer \citep{reimers-gurevych-2019-sentence}, we encode each instruction and its context into dense vectors.
 Clustering begins at the root of the organization: we apply K-Means to partition the data into three high-level groups: \textbf{General}, \textbf{Shared}, and \textbf{Root Only} (e.g., CEO-specific).
 Prompts in the General group are marked terminal and excluded from further subdivision.\footnote{The General group refers to prompts that are accessible to all roles within the organization} Shared prompts are recursively partitioned along the hierarchy.
 At each level, prompts are split into role-specific clusters corresponding to subordinate roles (e.g., Department 1, Department 2, etc.).
 Within each cluster, we further divide prompts into Shared (used across subordinates) and Role Only (exclusive to the role).
 The process continues recursively: Shared prompts are passed down for further subdivision, while Role Only groups are treated as terminal.
 This hierarchical clustering procedure, illustrated in Figure~\ref{fig:dataset_clustering_scheme} (Appendix~\ref{sec:synth_data_gen}), yields fine-grained, role-aligned instruction sets that mirror the structure of the target organization.
+Access decisions in this setting are derived directly from cluster assignments, i.e., organization structure emphasizing semantic overlap rather than literal role-to-dataset mapping to evaluate whether models can distinguish access rights under high content similarity.